 Understanding, relating to and demonstrating your chosen employer’s values will help you to prove that you’re genuinely interested in the company throughout the recruitment process.
-For example, take what Caron Marks, graduate recruiter at Nomura, says on the topic: ‘It’s also no secret that our bank is entrepreneurial and that there should be new ideas presented and put forward.
+For example, take what a graduate recruiter at Nomura said on the topic: ‘It’s also no secret that our bank is entrepreneurial and that there should be new ideas presented and put forward.
 Ideas should be challenged – just respectfully.
 When answering the application question “why Nomura?” – and throughout the process – we hope that candidates would demonstrate an understanding of our culture.’

 Find out all you can about the values that underpin the business

 There’s a lot you can do to find out about the principles at the heart of your chosen organisation, for example: